-Why 116,000 Black Women Are Walking Throughout the U.S.
+For Black Women Across the U.S., a 30-Minute Walk Builds Better Health—and Sisterhood

 “We chose walking because it has always been a system of change for Black people,” she says.
 “I don’t need to join a CrossFit gym and lift 100 pounds, I don’t need to do things that cost hundreds of dollars per month for a membership.
 I can lace up my sneakers, walk out my front door, and change my entire body.”

-Since pledging in May 2016, Lashun Wallace has experienced both the health benefits and sisterhood that Garrison discusses.
+Since pledging in May 2016, LaShaun Wallace has experienced both the health benefits and sisterhood that Garrison discusses.
 Her first walk was the MAMAthon, a monthly challenge honoring Black motherhood.
 Participants were charged with walking 52.4 miles over the course of the month.
 Wallace pushed through with support of the GirlTrek network online.
 “While I was considered a solo trekker, I was not alone.
 The support I got from the Facebook groups and the emails, posts from GirlTrek really helped in keeping me accountable.”

 But she would soon experience the emotional support face to face when she relocated.